solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 ## `Understand Matrix multiplication`
 There're so many different ways to understand it, to make sense of it, because it's so hard to understand.

+> If you only want to solve the problem, you only need 5 minutes to get it around, and you can skip all these below.
+But if you'd like to understand it, then prepare yourself for a couple of hours or days on this.

 The major fond of ways to understand are:
 - Through `Matrix transformation`